wristband-dev/aspnet-demo-app/README.md

 ## Getting Started

-You can start up the Invotastic demo application in a few simple steps.
+You can start up the demo application in a few simple steps.

 ### 1) Sign up for a Wristband account.